 With this release of the Windows PV Driver, you cannot modify the memory of running PVHVM guests on a Microsoft Windows OS without a reboot.
-A future release of the Windows PV Drivers is planned to enable hot memory modification for PVHVM guests that are running a Microsoft Windows OS.
+A future release of the Windows PV Drivers may be delivered to enable hot memory modification for PVHVM guests that are running a Microsoft Windows OS.